OCA/l10n-italy/l10n_it_dichiarazione_intento/readme/DESCRIPTION.rst

 **English**

-This module allows you to manage dichiarazioni d'intento.
+This module allows you to manage declarations of intent.